daltonserey/cdd/README.md

 **Step 2: set up paths**.
 Once the scripts are installed, make sure your `PATH` and your `PYTHONPATH` include `cdd` directories.
-Usually, `pip --user` installs scripts in `~/.local/bin`.
-In this case, set your `PATH` to include that directory.
-And the library will be installed under `~/.local/lib/python2.7`.
-In this case, set your `PYTHONPATH` to include that directory.
+Usually, `pip --user` installs scripts in `~/.local/bin` and libraries under `~/.local/lib/python2.7`.
+If this is your case, add the first directory to your `PATH` and the second to your `PYTHONPATH`.

 **Step 3: set up the `cd` function**.
 This is achieved by sourcing the `cdd-bash-function.sh` file.
 You can test `cdd` without